mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 ## [Zestful](https://zestfuldata.com)

-Zestful was my foray into machine learning.
-It allows app developers to take an ingredients like, "1.5 cups finely chopped red onions," and interpret it as structured data: quantity is, "1.5," unit is, "cups," etc. I put the project in maintenance mode in September after several months of [failing to convince any app developers to use it](/shipping-too-late/).
+Zestful was my first attempt at software-as-a-service (SaaS).
+It allowed developers to programmatically infer structure from text representing a recipe ingredient.
+So, given an ingredient like `"1.5 cups finely chopped red onions"`, Zestful tells the application that `1.5` is the quantity, `cups` is the unit of measure, etc. I put the project in maintenance mode in September after several months of [unsuccessful sales attempts](/shipping-too-late/).

 Interestingly, several people have reached out to me in the past few months with plans for using it on new projects, so maybe it will come back to life in 2019.

-This was, by far, my most expensive project

 | Income/Expense | Amount |
 |---------|----------------------|